astibal/smithproxy_docs/docs/scenarios.md

 As you see, *REDIRECT* target smithproxy ports start at `51000`.
 Specific handling of dns udp traffic is made obvious by changing the port which ends with `53` (`51053`).

 ### Tips
 Best to run this scenario is to install **smithproxy** in the docker.
 You can redirect traffic from *your host* to the container with simple iptables script.
-See installation chater, where it's covered in detail.
+See installation chapter, where it's covered in more detail.

+&nbsp;

+---

-## SOCKS proxy
+## 3. SOCKS proxy
 **Your goal**: Install smithproxy somewhere in the network, while you don't plan to route traffic through it.
 You want to explicitly use smithproxy if you configure SOCKS aware application to do so (browsers support SOCKS).

 ### Detailed schematics